What is a house church?

 What is the typical “format” of a house church?

 Every house church is different!
-The most common structure is sharing a meal and content, and doing mission together.
+The most common structure is sharing a meal, intentional sharing , and doing service or mission together.
 Here are some examples of different house church structures:

 Why should I join a house church?